(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX: I know.

-magnetic constriction coils. (she can't touch the controls, and looks plaintively at him)
+can't touch the controls, and looks plaintively at him.)
+PHLOX: T'Pol!
+Here.

-T'Pol!
-Here. (does it himself and the shaking stops)
+(He does it himself and the shaking stops.)

 T'POL: The field is stabilising.